-TOPIC/THEME DESCRIPTION What do you already know about Higher Education?
-Learners can take the opportunity, either on an individual or group basis, to idea- storm all the knowledge they already have about HE.
-Online LEP - Activities are designed to familiarise learners with some of the jargon related to HE.
-Check with the school on applications and arrangements for HE Masterclasses and Subject Enrichment Programmes Where will I be in ten years' time?
-To encourage learners to think about the future and how it might be affected by the choices they make now.
+TOPIC/THEME DESCRIPTION Learners can take the opportunity, either on an individual or group basis, to idea-storm all What do you the knowledge they already have about HE. already know Online LEP - Activities are designed to familiarise learners with some of the jargon related about Higher to HE.
+Education?
+Check with the school on applications and arrangements for HE Masterclasses and Subject Enrichment Programmes To encourage learners to think about the future and how it might be affected by the Where will I be in choices they make now. ten years' time?
 Online LEP - Activities and worksheets have some good inspirational ideas.
 Some need prep work before use.
 Help learners realise the steps needed to get to where they would like to be.
-Typical student!
-The aim during this session is to address stereotypes and to look not only at the reasons people might have for going to university, but also to explore what might put some people off going.
-Online LEP - Comprehensive activities to address the above issues Name that job!
-This session will help learners recognise the range of different careers open to them.
-Online LEP - The learner (or you) will need to log in to the final website to be able to take the study interest questionnaire, linking interests with HE courses/job.
-Check with the school on the opportunities that exist for learners to visit higher education institutions for campus tours and for subject- specific activities.
-Ways into a career Encourage learners to consider how qualifications impact on career choices Online LEP - Activities' addressing ways into careers.
-Are there opportunities for study skills workshops and extra revision sessions within school?
+The aim during this session is to address stereotypes and to look not only at the reasons Typical student! people might have for going to university, but also to explore what might put some people off going.
+Online LEP - Comprehensive activities to address the above issues This session will help learners recognise the range of different careers open to them.
+Nome that is hi Online LEP - The learner (or you) will need to log in to the final website to be able to take Name that job! the study interest questionnaire, linking interests with HE courses/job.
+Check with the school on the opportunities that exist for learners to visit higher education institutions for campus tours and for subject-specific activities.
+Ways into a Encourage learners to consider how qualifications impact on career choices - Online LEP - Activities' addressing ways into careers. career Are there opportunities for study skills workshops and extra revision sessions within school?
 If so, encourage the learners to attend as appropriate.
-Choices at 16: what's right for you?
-The emphasis here is on the need to keep learning beyond sixteen, either full-time at school or college, or through work-based training.
-Online LEP - Sites to help learners research some of the learning opportunities described in their local area.
+The emphasis here is on the need to keep learning beyond sixteen, either full-time at Choices at 16: school or college, or through work-based training. what's right for Online LEP - Sites to help learners research some of the learning opportunities described in you? their local area.
 Whilst generic national sites are useful, take time to research local opportunities so you are prepared to help the learners find this information for themselves.
-Routes into Higher Education The aim is to raise awareness of the variety of routes into HE, and the range of HE options from which to choose.
-Online LEP - Explores alternative qualifications for entry into higher education and the core features of Foundation Degrees.
+The aim is to raise awareness of the variety of routes into HE, and the range of HE options Routes into from which to choose.
+Higher Education Online LEP - Explores alternative qualifications for entry into higher education and the core features of Foundation Degrees.
 Encourage learners to involve their parents in their preparation for HE.
 Many HEIs have sections on their websites which focus on parents' guides to HE.